duckinator/inq/README.md

 * date oldest issue was opened,
 * date oldest pull request was opened.

+If you want to contribute or discuss how_is, you can [join Bundler's slack](http://slack.bundler.io/) and join the #how_is channel.

 ## Installation

 Make sure you have [gnuplot](http://gnuplot.info/) installed, then: